 Taste, straight outa Cork, are one of those bands that genuinely should’ve conquered the world way back when.
 They had the songs, the presence, the power, even the likes of John Lennon and Eric Clapton singing their praises.
 But for whatever reason, it didn’t happen.
 We got two albums of taught, tough blues based r’n’r and then it was breakup time.
 Main man Rory Gallagher took off on a prolonged and committed solo career that only really stopped when his liver finally failed.
 And of the other two, not much more was ever heard.

-“Speaking of ear worms, call this Eric Clapton number one of mine, always just lurking there, ready to slip into my consciousness if I’m feeling sorry for myself.
-Not that I’ve ever been a huge Eric Clapton fan (Jimi Hendrix was always better, and Jimmy Page, Steve Howe, Neil Young, Duane Allman, Peter Green, Pete Townsend even).
+“Speaking of ear worms, this Eric Clapton track is definitely one of mine, always just lurking there, ready to slip into my consciousness if I’m feeling sorry for myself or whatever.
+Not that I’ve ever been a huge Clapton fan (Jimi Hendrix was always better, and Jimmy Page, Steve Howe, Neil Young, Duane Allman, Peter Green, Pete Townsend even).
 Nor have I been perpetually lonely, and where the hell is home anyway?
 “It’s back there somewhere,” as my friend Steve used to say, thumb pointed over his shoulder and far away, “Always in the rear view.”
 (Philip Random)